nguyenkhois/code-template-generator/README.md

 * The minimum supported Node.js version is 8.3.0 (Node.js LTS version is a good choice for the stability).
 * Administrator permission is required by your operating system for:
     * Installation of `code-template-generator` on global by the option `--global`.
-    * Running the command `$ generate -u` for the latest stable version updating.
+    * Running the command `$ generate --update` for the latest stable version updating.

 ## 4. Usage
 `$ generate [-option] [--sub-option] [project-name][component-name][path]`